 Work package 4 (Biosphere), one of the 4 main TWIGA work packages implemented at Makerere university focuses on monitoring vegetation in general and crop development in particular, coinciding with the sixth objective to produce accurate maps of land cover, land use, and crop status.
-However, because African agriculture is characterised by small scale and mixed cropping patterns, the project will employ Citizen-scientists and UAVs to produce the necessary spatial and temporal granularity.
+However, because African agriculture is characterized by small-scale and mixed cropping patterns, the project will employ Citizen-scientists and UAVs to produce the necessary spatial and temporal granularity.

 TWIGA Makerere identified Nakasongola district due to its vulnerability to effects of climate change and already established linkages, to be the place for the implementation of WP-4 activities.
-In line with that and with support from the district production department, 16 citizen scientists were identified and a training conducted from the 7th Dec, 2020 to 10th Dec, 2020.
+In line with that and with support from the district production department, 16 citizen scientists were identified and training was conducted from 7th Dec, 2020 to 10th Dec 2020.

 - To introduce and orientate citizen scientists in the TWIGA project

 - Train citizen scientists on the production and management of the TWIGA target crop- Maize